lifemapper/bison/_sphinx_config/pages/history/year4_planB.rst

 resource-intensive step, geospatial intersection of records with shapefiles for annotating records with state, county, PAD, AIANNH.

-The initial processes include annotating **GBIF occurrence data** from the US, with designations from the **US Registry of Introduced and Invasive Species** (RIIS), then summarizing the data by different regions, then aggregating data by a geospatial grid of counties, and computing biodiversity statistics.
+The overall goals include annotating a subset of **GBIF occurrence** records with designations from the **US Registry of Introduced and Invasive Species** (RIIS), then summarizing the data by different regions and RIIS status, and finally aggregating data counts by species into a geospatial grid of counties, and computing biodiversity statistics.

-Regions include **US Census state and county boundaries**.
-States are required in order to identify whether the occurrence of a particular species falls within the a RIIS region (Alaska, Hawaii, or Lower 48), where it is identified as "Introduced" or "Invasive".
-Region summaries include both state and county boundaries.

-Regions also include **American Indian, Alaskan Native, and Native Hawaiian** (AIANNH) regions and **US Federal Protected Areas** (US‐PAD).
+Regions include **US Census state and county boundaries**, **American Indian, Alaskan Native, and Native Hawaiian** (AIANNH) regions and **US Federal Protected Areas** (US‐PAD).
 All regions (state, county, AIANNH, PAD) will be summarized by count and proportion for species, occurrences, and RIIS status.

+GBIF record annotation and region summaries are performed on AWS, while RIIS record resolution to GBIF names (an interim step, not a deliverable), and computing biodiversity statistics are executed locally.

 **********************
 Installation
 **********************

 The resource intensive steps in this workflow use AWS, while the first and last steps are only implemented locally.
+This is the first step towards a fully AWS workflow in Year 5.

-Hardware requirements
+Local Hardware requirements
 ==========================

+Since only the first and last steps of the workflow, both not resource-intensive, are performed locally, a smaller machine is appropriate for execution.
+Since these steps will be moved to AWS in the next iteration of the workflow, they are not performed in Docker containers, and do require some software dependencies.

 Download this Repository
 ==========================